jtrancode/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-You must have Java installed to run from the command line.
+This must be run from the command line, and you must have Java installed.
+You must complie ALL of the files before running TicTacToe with Java.

 Basic tic-tac-toe game in Java ulitizing bytestreams to send data from the User or AI to the server.